-There are broadly three tools that are used in analyzing information in this site: Epistemic validity assessment, deconstruction and counterfactual reasoning.
+There are broadly three tools that are used in analysing information on this site: Epistemic validity assessment, deconstruction and counterfactual reasoning.

-Epistemic validity assessment (EVA) is a process checking whether statements made by a source stands ‘evidence-based grounding’.
+Epistemic Validity Assessment (EVA) is a process that checks whether statements made by a source are rooted in “evidence-based grounding”.
 Validity of a statement is based on the nature of the statement.
-In general terms, statements can be described as of three types: One, those that concerns facts related to items perceived through the sense organs; Two, those concerning conventions ( eg. naming of a person, a thing or a procedure); Three, those that deal with tautologies ( eg. mathematics)
+In general terms, statements can be of three types: those that are based on perception through the sense organs; those that are based on conventions (naming of a person, a thing or a procedure); those that deal with tautologies (mathematics).

-Tautology is something that is said in another words.
-Thus, 2 * 3 is 6 is a tautology where the number six is described in terms of two and three connected by the pre-established procedural convention of multiplication.
-These kind of formulations are always true, because they are essentially conventions that are developed based on predetermined procedures.
-However, the whole process of logic operations in built in mathematics have a powerful application when it is applied to data from the sense organ world ( we shall this later).
+Tautology is an assertion phrased in two different ways to mean the same thing.
+For example, 2 * 3 = 6 is a tautology, where the number six is described in terms of two and three connected by the pre-established procedural convention of multiplication.
+This kind of formulation is always true, because it is essentially a convention that is developed based on predetermined procedures.
+However, the whole process of logic operations in-built in mathematics is powerful when applied to data from the sense organ world.

-EVA involves checking the rigor of a statement based on the above principles of the nature of truth.
-EVA improves its rating of integrity of a statement based on how the author of the statement has tried to nullify various ‘risk of bias’ and logical fallacies that can potentially confound her statement.
-We shall discuss this point in a dedicated article on this question.
+EVA involves checking the rigour of a statement based on the above principles of the nature of truth.
+It lends more integrity to the statement based on the author’s attempts to nullify various “risks of bias” and logical fallacies that can potentially confound their statement.
+We shall discuss this point in a dedicated article on the question.

-Deconstruction is useful technique for elucidating significance of a concept/construct/belief in humanities where we expect bias in our assessment.
-It is a technique for ‘debiasing’ our frame of references in discussion of themes involving an overdose of human conflict of interests.
-It can be applied to any discipline which deals with human agency- and is particularly relevant in historiography, geopolitics, diplomacy, conflicts and cultural studies.
+Deconstruction is a useful technique to analyse a concept/construct/belief in humanities where we typically experience bias in our assessment.
+It is a technique for “debiasing” our frames of reference in discussions of themes involving an overdose of conflicts of interest.
+It can be applied to any discipline which deals with human agency, and is particularly relevant in historiography, geopolitics, diplomacy, conflicts and cultural studies.

-Deconstruction involves playing the role of devil’s advocate.
+Deconstruction involves playing the role of the devil’s advocate.
 It tries to reread a story from the point of view of the antagonist and juxtapose it against that of the original narrative.
-Reading the story from mainstream and alternate ways help the reader to understand the hidden meanings and biases of the story.
-Thus, a deconstructive reading of Ramayana involves reading it from the perspective of the antihero, Ravan, or that of his multilated sister Shorpankha or still more from the perspective of the wronged elder brother of Rama’s moneyman alliance, Sugreha.
-In the case of Ramayana, The very effort of silencing that perspective that whatever, Rama did is correct, and he is the personification of correctness, would bring about hidden meaning and biases that is not apparent from ‘hagiographic’ reading of the text.
-This reading of a text, by alternating the perspectives provide rich dividends in understanding many so-called intractable conflicts.
-This include conflicts like that between India and Pakistan, India and China, and that between Arabs and Israel.
-This pattern of reading would help to better understand interpersonal conflicts too.
-The trick is to understand how the perspective from the other side of the divide, and put oneself in the shoes of the ‘other’ in understanding motives and actions of the other.
+Reading the story from both the mainstream and alternative point of view helps the reader understand the hidden meanings and biases of the story.
+For example, a deconstructive reading of Ramayana involves reading it from the perspective of the antihero, Ravan, or that of his mutilated sister Shorpankha or even from the perspective of the wronged elder brother of Rama’s monkey-man ally, Sugreha.
+In the case of Ramayana, the very effort of diverging from the unquestioned belief that whatever Rama did is correct, would uncover hidden meanings and biases that are not apparent from a hagiographic reading of the text.

-This blog advocates deconstruction as a primary tool in analyzing interfaces of conflict.
+This blog advocates using deconstruction as a primary tool in analysing interfaces of conflicts.

-Counterfactual Reasoning (CFR) is a technique of clarifying the significance of a historical event by assuming that the contrary event had happened.
-It runs a series of trials by examining the consequences of an opposite event in a socioeconomically and culturally similar scenario.
-CFR is a fictional account, and has its limitation.
-But it can help to illustrate the significance of a seemingly mundane-taken-for-grant- fact by showing in a case-control manner an opposite turnabout of historical events.
+Counterfactual Reasoning (CFR) is a technique that can clarify the significance of a historical event by assuming that the contrary event had happened.
+It runs a series of trials by examining the consequences of an opposite event in a similar socioeconomic and cultural scenario.
+CFR produces a fictional account, and therefore has its limitations.
+However it can help illustrate the significance of a seemingly mundane fact by showing – in a case-control manner – a turnabout of historical events.

-For instance, in the Novel Fatherland, British writer Robert Harris, discusses an alternative history of the world in a scenario where Nazi Germany under Adolf Hilter had won the second world war.
-Here, the Jewish holocaust is neatly covered-up, the concentration camps are razed and the world considers the holocaust as ‘minor’ human right violation that had happened in Germany around the second world war.
-Soviet Union is defeated in the war, but a guerilla war continues in the Eastern parts of Russia.
-Few Jews who had fled to Russia remains to tell the story of Holocaust, but is dismissed by the ‘general’ world as a communist propaganda.
-The new generation Germans have some idea of the fate of the Jews, but do not care much, and are well-adjusted in their consumerist world.
-The cold-war is between the Germans and the United States, and by the 1960s, the United States feels it is pragmatic enough to make peace with the Germany-dominated Europe.
-The guerilla fights of Russian and polish insurgent simmers in the background, but is considered as ‘irritant’ that frequently cause nuisance value to the mainstream ‘civilization’ of the German-Europe.
+For instance, in his novel, Fatherland, the British writer Robert Harris discusses an alternative history of the world by constructing a scenario where Nazi Germany under Adolf Hitler wins the Second World War.
+Here, the Jewish holocaust is neatly covered up, the concentration camps are razed, and the world thinks the holocaust is only a “minor” human rights violation.
+The Soviet Union is defeated in the war, but a guerilla war continues in the Eastern parts of Russia.
+A small number of Jews who flee to Russia remain to tell the story of the Holocaust, which is dismissed by the general world as communist propaganda.
+The new generation Germans have some idea of the history of the Jews, but do not care much, and are well-adjusted in their consumerist world.
+The cold-war is reimagined between Germany and the United States, and by the 1960s, the United States believes it is pragmatic to make peace with Germany-dominated Europe.
+The guerilla fights of Russian and Polish insurgents simmer in the background, and they are considered “irritants” who frequently cause nuisance to the mainstream “civilised” people of Germany-dominated Europe.

-Robert Harris’s counterfactual of the world after a Nazi victory sketches the picture of a modern world much like that of the present one.
-But, one can have any number of counterfactual narrative of a historical event.
-For instance, it can be visualized that a Nazi victory would draw up a world that they originally envisaged- Soviet Union is completely subdued, and is made a colony similar to that of the British Raj in the Indian subcontinent.
-The Aryan race purist theory is legitimized and it became the dominant ideological theory in the world including in the United States.
-China is occupied by the Japanese, and India and much of the colonized world continue to under combined British-German dominion.
-Quit India movement is crushed and a puppet government under Subhash Chandra Bose is installed in Delhi.
-Communist insurgency spread throughout the world, and they are considered as the ‘terrorist’ minions that is a scourge to the ‘civilized’ world.
+Robert Harris’s counterfactual of the world after a Nazi victory sketches a picture of the modern world that bears a close resemblance to the present one.
+But one can have any number of counterfactual narratives of a historical event.
+For instance, it can be visualised that a Nazi victory realised a world that they originally envisaged – a completely suppressed Soviet Union is made a colony similar to that of the British Raj in the Indian subcontinent.
+The Aryan racial purist theory is legitimised and it becomes the dominant ideological theory of the world including in the United States.
+China is occupied by the Japanese; India and much of the colonised world continue to be under the combined British-German dominion.
+The Quit India movement is crushed and a puppet government under Subhash Chandra Bose is installed in Delhi.
+Communist insurgency spreads throughout the world, and they are considered “terrorist” minions that are a scourge to the “civilised” world.

-This blog would use the techniques of EVA, deconstruction and CFR in a broad array of questions.
-This includes analysis of political propaganda, cultural myths, geopolitical conflicts, historical narratives, rhetorical presentations and religious mythography.
+This blog will use the techniques of EVA, deconstruction and CFR to tackle a broad array of questions: analysis of political propaganda, cultural myths, geopolitical conflicts, historical narratives, rhetorical presentations and religious mythography.
 It underlines the fact that skepticism cannot be passively sustained, but requires active intervention using a whole range of sophisticated tools in a systematic manner.